Weighted grades, Latin honors & decile rank

 How will the Latin Honors system work?

-This system will recognize the top students at each high school using weighted grade point averages.
-Students will have the ability to get three different levels of recognition: Summa Cum Laude, Magna Cum Laude, and Cum Laude.
+This system recognizes the top students at each high school using weighted grade point averages.
+Students have the ability to get three different levels of recognition: Summa Cum Laude, Magna Cum Laude, and Cum Laude.
 These are the same designations that colleges across the nation use to recognize top students.
-Currently SPS is considering a 4.3 GPA for Summa Cum Laude, a 4.1 for Magna Cum Laude, and a 3.8 for Cum Laude recognition.

 These designations would honor approximately 3 percent, 5 percent and 12 percent of our current senior class for each category.